 The purpose of these resources is to outline relationships and governance in the NHS.
-The title is ambitious because the NHS is always evolving to better meet the needs of populations and it will be useful to you to explore the other areas of this website too to better understand the NHS, such as ‘Collaborating and systems leadership for all’ and ‘Leading for great outcomes’.
+The title is ambitious because the NHS is always evolving to better meet the needs of populations and it will be useful to you to explore the other areas of this website too to better understand the NHS, such as ‘Building Trusted Relationships with Partners and Communities and Delivering High Quality Sustainable Outcomes.

-The NHS is a complex system, with different organisations and sectors delivering care in concert and partnership, including social care, the third sector and private companies.
-NHS organisations have varied accountabilities and relationships with Arms Lengths Bodies (ALBs), Local Authorities through Health Overview and Scrutiny committees and in the case of NHS foundation trusts, governors who challenge the board of directors and hold the non- executive directors to account for the performance of the board.
+The NHS is a complex system, in it’s own right, with different organisations and sectors delivering care in concert and partnership.
+Through Integrated Care Systems, NHS organisations will be in partnership with a wide range of organisations including local government and social care, voluntary, community and social enterprise organisations and private companies with the goal of better population health.
+NHS organisations also have varied accountabilities and relationships with Arms Lengths Bodies (ALBs), like NHS England and it’s regions, Local Authorities through Health Overview and Scrutiny committees and in the case of NHS foundation trusts, governors who challenge the board of directors and hold the non- executive directors to account for the performance of the board.

 Robust governance enables organisations to understand and manage risk, plan for improvement and assure the board, stakeholders and the populations we serve that our organisations are safe and performing well.